The-Software-Enterprise/prd/template/7-functional_requirements.md

 ## Motivation

-The StudentSphere MVP answer issues related with association life at EPFL:
+The Student Sphere MVP answer issues related with association life at EPFL:

 - Visibility of events and associations
 - Recruitment